 Some cosmetic products contain acrylamide in the form of polyacrylamide, which breaks down into acrylamide after being absorbed into the skin.
 High blood levels of acrylamide have been found in people who work in cosmetic factories.

 5. Smoking Doesn't Help the Situation

-Research suggests that the entire US population suffers from some form of acrylamide exposure; it’s difficult to get away from.
-But, just as it always does, tobacco can make health problems even worse.
+Research suggests that the entire US population suffers from some form of acrylamide exposure; it's difficult to get away from.
+But, just as it always does, tobacco can make health concerns even worse.
 Those who smoke tobacco consistently have the highest levels of acrylamide in their blood.

 6. Infants and Young Children are Especially at Risk

 Prompted by baby food contamination, a Polish study analyzed the effect of acrylamide exposure in infants aged 6-12 months.
 The infants with the highest levels of acrylamide in their blood had levels a few dozen times higher than normal.
 One study of 110 American children found that acrylamide levels were 50% higher than adult subjects.
 One of the most startling conclusions?
 French fry consumption was responsible for the most significant increases.